bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 July 29, 2005

-Distance: 31.6 km
+Distance: 31.6 km (19.6 mi)

-Cumulative Elevation Gain: 1400 m
+Cumulative Elevation Gain: 1396 m (4580 ft)

 Perhaps though, I would be less critical if we had tackled these from nearby Baker Lake instead of Fish Creek parking lot.
 Unlike our previous excursions into Skoki Valley, we didn't catch a ride up Temple Road.
-After trudging up the road, Dinah and I followed the trail to Boulder Pass that overlooks Ptarmigan Lake.
+After trudging up the road, Dinah and I followed the trail to Boulder Pass which overlooks Ptarmigan Lake.
 The view here never ceases to amaze me.
 The lake sits in the valley surrounded by mountains.
 We left the main trail here and followed the south shore of the lake.
 We soon came to Heather Ridge, a long ridge similar to Brachiopod Mountain.
 We tried to cut across the lower slopes of Heather Ridge only to find we had to backtrack and drop down because of steep snow on the north slope.

 The spectacularly long ridge comprising Anthozoan and Brachiopod Mountains was now in front of us.
 But we first had to cross some undulating terrain.
 We decided to bag Anthozoan first, so we headed to the Brachiopod-Anthozoan col. From the col, we could begin our ascent.
 The summit appeared so far away I wondered if it was in another time zone.